appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/SelectedFilters.md

 -   **className** `String`
     CSS class to be injected on the component container.
 -   **slot-scope** ( Default Slot )
     Enables custom rendering for **SelectedFilters** component.
 It provides an object as a param which contains all the props needed to render the custom selected-filters, including the functions to clear and update the component values.
+You can find the example at [here](https://codesandbox.io/embed/github/appbaseio/reactivesearch/tree/next/packages/vue/examples/selected-filters-custom).